daniel-ohayon/imperial-networks/README.md

 The data is based on Melanie's book chapter 5 (`scripts/laws-influences.xslsx`) The data is parsed and transformed to JS using `scripts/parse-laws-influences.py`.

+We only show links directly between colonies, and not links with the metropole for readability.
+We use color coding to differentiate (a) laws that went directly from one colony to another, from (b) laws that were processed through the metropole in-between (by the King or Colbert, etc).

+We use dotted arrows to represent laws that had the same intent or similar wording, and solid arrows for laws that had the exact same text.

 ## OFFICIALS
 `viz/officials.html` shows travels of French officials.
 It is based on online archive records, extracted in `scripts/parse-officials/travel.ipynb`.